Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Maintain version control](https://standard.publiccode.net/criteria/version-control-and-history.html)

 * Good.
-    * Little note: not all commits state what they do or why, some just reference an issue, or have "[WIP](https://github.com/Amsterdam/signals/commit/2f9e2f73ee5dc4cdf67d6854d1a7361f6e6aaf9b)" commit messages.
+    * Some past commits did not state what they do or why, some just reference an issue, or have "[WIP](https://github.com/Amsterdam/signals/commit/2f9e2f73ee5dc4cdf67d6854d1a7361f6e6aaf9b)" commit messages; developers have become more rigorous.

 ## [Require review of contributions](https://standard.publiccode.net/criteria/require-review.html)